1. Freycinet National Park

 3. Cradle Mountain National Park

-Cradle Mountain is part of the Tasmanian Wilderness World Heritage Area and is one of the most accessible and visited places in Tasmania.
-Cradle Mountain is surrounded by glacial lakes, ancient rainforest, Aboriginal sites and unusual alpine vegetation.
+Cradle Mountain is part of the Tasmanian Wilderness World Heritage Area and is one of the most visited places in Tasmania.
+Cradle Mountain is surrounded by glacial lakes, ancient rainforest and Aboriginal sites.
 Not only is it one of the best places to go for nature walks, horse riding or serious hikes, but you can spend a night at Peppers Cradle Mountain Lodge and enjoy a Scandinavian winter experience right here in Australia.
-Sip from a glass or wine in a hot tub surrounded by snow and alpine beauty.

 4. Museum of Old and Modern Art

-MONA is the jewel of the Tasmanian an art scene.
-Owned by eccentric professional gambler David Walsh, it is one of the world’s most controversial private collections of modern art and antiquities, and often has unbelievable exhibitions.
-If you’re clever, time your visit to Tasmania to coincide with the winter festival hosted by the museum, Dark Mofo, or the summer festival, Mona Foma.
+MONA is the jewel of the Tasmanian art scene.
+Owned by eccentric professional gambler David Walsh, the Museum of Old and New Art is one of the world’s most controversial private collections of modern art and antiquities, and often has unbelievable exhibitions.
+For the best experience, time your visit to Tasmania to coincide with the winter arts festival hosted by the museum, Dark Mofo, or the summer festival, Mona Foma.

 5. Bridestowe Lavender Estate

-If you’ve ever liked a photon Instagram of some well-dressed person frolicking through seemingly endless rows of bright purple lavender in the peak of summer, it’s likely that it was taken right here at Bridestowe Lavender Estate.
-The site is open all year round, but the best time to visit to get that iconic photo is in December through to February when the flowers are in full bloom.
-There’s also a shop and cafe on site, and is just a 45 minute drive from Launceston.
+If you’ve ever liked a photo on Instagram of some well-dressed influencer frolicking through seemingly endless rows of bright purple lavender in the peak of summer, it’s likely that it was taken right here at Bridestowe Lavender Estate.
+The site is open all year round, but the best time to visit is December through to February, when the flowers are in full bloom.
+There’s also a shop and cafe on site, and it's just a 45 minute drive from Launceston.

 6. Port Arthur Historic Site

-The Port Arthur Historic Site is located on the Tasman Peninsula and has more than 30 buildings, ruins and restored homes dating back to the convict prison’s establishment in 1830.
+The Port Arthur Historic Site is located on the Tasman Peninsula and has more than 30 buildings, ruins and restored homes dating back to the establish of the convict prison in 1830.
 It’s one of the most historically important locations in Tasmania and doing a tour is well worthwhile.